XML RSS

 12 Holonomic Processes

-from Dr. Kenneth D. Mackenzie's The Practitioner's Guide to Organizing Organizations
+The Practitioner's Guide to Organizing Organizations (PGOO)

-The author's research and experience have uncovered 12 Holonomic Processes that combine and interact to produce the six Desired Organizational Characteristics.
+Schwerzler has been studying and advising family business entreprenuers for more than 40 years and he is the founder of the Atlanta-based Family Business Institute.
+Professor Ken Mackenzie's research and experience have uncovered 12 Holonomic Processes that combine and interact to produce the six Desired Organizational Characteristics.

-Notice that each of the holonomic processes is a verbal phrase signifying that the process is continually operating to help the organization adapt to change.
+Each of the holonomic processes is a verbal phrase signifying that the process is continually operating to help the organization adapt to change.

-The description of each of the processes is not in the form of a checklist, as is the case for the six Desired Organizational Characteristics.
-Rather, each is described in terms of its meaning in order to capture the operational flavor of these key processes.
+The description of each of the holonomic processes is not in the form of a checklist, as is the case for the six Desired Organizational Characteristics.
+Rather, each holonomic process is described in terms of its meaning in order to capture the operational flavor of these key processes.
 The actual means and procedures vary with the organization.
-What is important here is to communicate the general sense of each of the 12 processes.
+What is important here is to communicate the general sense of each of the 12 holonomic processes.

 The Twelve Holonomic Processes